aws-actions/closed-issue-message/README.md

 # "Closed Issue Message" Action for GitHub Actions

-This action sets a default message to be commented on all issues when they get closed.
+This action sets a default message to be commented on all issues or pull requests when they get closed.

 ## Usage